-Éliphas Lévi (Alphonso Louis Constant), 19th century French priest influenced by occult philosophy and traditionalists like Joseph de Maistre, warned impudent students rushing into Occult Studies.
-Translated by Arthur Edward Waite in Transcendental Magic, 1896.
+Éliphas Lévi (Alphonso Louis Constant), 19th century French priest influenced by occult philosophy and thinkers like Joseph de Maistre, warns impudent students rushing into occult studies.

 If there are two lessons to take from this, they are —